peterkracik/scss-best-practice/README.md

 If you need to use !important, you should start thinking about revising your code!
 Because it means there are so many classes and elements or a ID in the selector, that you can't override it easily - you're code's got dirty!

 *Ok, there could be exceptions, but still, try to find a better solution.
 Sometimes when you use some jquery plugin with some nasty CSS inside, this could be the only solution.
+Or for the css for the print this is the (dirty) way to go.

 ---